Al-Faust/Data_Career_Mapping/README.md

         - ed.csv
         - years_exp.csv

-3) With help of OpenCageGeocode API retrieved latitude and longitude for the job locations
+3) With the help of OpenCageGeocode API retrieved latitude and longitude for the job locations
     - location_api.ipynb
       - created all_jobs_lat_lon.csv file